mrundle/go_game/README.md

 #go_game
-####A flexible Pygame framework that initializes a tiled background from a descriptior file upon startup.
+####A flexible Pygame framework that initializes a tiled background from a descriptor file upon startup.

 Currently, go_game.py is a program that will load in and display a sequence of tile images as described in a file.
 The real work of getting the background that you want is in creating a descriptor file.
 This file gives the program everything that it needs to create a properly sized window and display the tiles correctly.